Asian Institute of Management: Academics

-School of Executive Education and Lifelong Learning

 The School of Executive Education and Lifelong Learning (SEELL) is AIM's executive development arm.
 SEELL has two types of programs: Open Enrollment Programs and Custom Programs designed for the specific needs of the client organization.
 Open Enrollment Programs include programs for general management, strategy, operations, leadership and people management, innovation, and finance.

-Aboitiz School of Innovation, Technology, and Entrepreneurship

 The Aboitiz School of Innovation, Technology, and Entrepreneurship (ASITE) was established in 2017 and offers five programs: the 15-month Master of Science in Innovation and Business, the 15-month Master of Science in Data Science, the 18-month Master in Entrepreneurship, a 4-year double undergraduate Data Science and Business Administration program with the University of Houston, and the first PhD in Data Science program in the Philippines.
 ASITE also houses an AI R&D laboratory called the Analytics, Computing, and Complex Systems (ACCeSs) lab.

-International Student Exchange Program

-Under the International Student Exchange Program (ISEP), AIM's top MBA students are given the opportunity to study at a partner school in a different country.
-AIM partner schools are located in Australia, Austria, Canada, Denmark, France, Germany, India, Japan, Mexico, Norway, Poland, South Korea, Switzerland, USA, and Venezuela.